Daniel Ruiz Carrascal

 Check our recent posts at: New book highlights threatened plants of the Tropical Andes.

 And at: This unique Andean ecosystem is warming almost as fast as the Arctic.

 Also check our videos at: Climate change threatens a fragile ecosystem in the Andes (Spanish and English versions).

 And the EarthSky video (in Spanish): Calentamiento global amenaza a los paramos en Los Andes

 Representing the IRI around the World

-Ruiz Carrascal is currently conducting research projects on high-altitude environments in Colombia, Ecuador, Peru, and Bolivia.
-His activities on malaria simulation have included experiments in Botswana, Colombia, Ecuador, and Kenya.
+I am currently conducting research projects on high-altitude environments in Colombia, Ecuador, Peru, and Bolivia.
+My activities on malaria simulation have included experiments in Botswana, Colombia, Ecuador, and Kenya.